dhlab-epfl/fdh-tutorials/README.md

 * Once you're done with the exercice : `source deactivate`

 ## Run the notebooks
+To launch the Jupyter Notebook run in terminal `jupyter notebook`.

 1. Image processing basics : get familiar with the principal concepts in image processing and computer vision (image handling, filters, denoising)
 2. Deep learning : Tensorflow basics with MNIST example (single layer network and multilayer network)
 3. Computer Vision Application : Face detection and features descriptors using Convolutional Neural Networks (CNN)